stokito/fortress-lang/README.txt

 Meanwhile, operations on the primitive types in FortressBuiltin can be found in Library/FortressLibrary.fsi; again these primitive are documented in the specification as well.
-Note in particular that in the absence of coercion you may occasionally need to make use of widen and narrow to convert between ZZ32 and ZZ64.
+Note in particular that in the absence of coercion, you may occasionally need to make use of widen and narrow to convert between ZZ32 and ZZ64.

 LIBRARY HIGH POINTS

 Your best guide to library functionality is the library code itself;
 this can be found in Library/ and in ProjectFortress/LibraryBuiltin.
-The apis for these libraries can also be found in the language specification (note, though, that if you downloaded the latest version of the Fortress implementation then the two may differ).
+The APIs for these libraries can also be found in the language specification (note, though, that if you downloaded the latest version of the Fortress implementation then the two may differ).
 This section provides an overview of things you may not immediately realize are